Chickens make great helpers when it comes to gardening and being self-sufficient.

 This design allows boards to be removed as needed to allow a chicken (or two or seven) to do their work, regardless of how deep the compost pile happens to be.

 Lid/Roof: In my neck of the woods (and maybe in yours too), corrugated fibreglass roofing material is 24″ wide, and comes in 8′, 10′ and 12′ sections.
 The problem for this project was that the corrugations run lengthwise, so if one wants 36″ wide squares, one has to do some chopping:

 Cut the 12′ panel into four pieces, each 3′ long by 2′ wide.
 Then cut one of the 3′ sections into 3 one-foot sections, and add a 1-foot section to each 2′ piece: that makes three 3′ roofs!

 Cut two identical strips of wiggle-board to fit the upper and lower edges of the roof, and tap in a few short screws to hold them in place.
-Fit the fiberglass onto the wiggle-board, overlapping as needed to make one 3′ roof out of your 2′ and 1′ pieces.
-Secure all around with wood screws.
+Fit the fibreglass onto the wiggle-board, overlapping as needed to make one 3′ roof out of your 2′ and 1′ pieces.
+Secure all-around with wood screws.
 If possible, use the self-tapping screws that come with their own pre-installed rubber washers, because those are extra cool and weatherproof.

 Repeat for the other two lids, taking care that they all can open and close without bumping into each other.

 Add compost and chickens: Manage your compost in three stages – keep the roof closed for greenhouse-effect heating, let your chickens do a whole lot of the heavy lifting, and enjoy your vastly improved compost!